 Immigration pathways for caregivers

-aregivers are among the few types of occupation where opportunity has increased during the otherwise challenging and tragic COVID-19 period.
-Many individuals in this vital field are foreign nationals currently working in Canada, or looking to come to Canada to help meet the strong demand for skilled and experienced people to work in the sector.
+aregivers are among the few occupations where opportunity has increased during and after the otherwise challenging and tragic COVID-19 period.
+Many individuals in this vital field are either foreign nationals currently working in Canada, or hoping to come to Canada to help meet the strong demand for skilled and experienced people to work in the sector.
 Read the following scenarios if they apply to you.
 Remember, just as this door to entry in Canada is now open wider than it was before, it can also close on short notice, or no notice.
 If you aspire to come to Canada, now is the time to seek good advice and take action.

-If you are an international student, and you have completed your studies at a recognized, designated learning institution, you must apply for, and be granted, a post-graduation work permit (PGWP) to work in Canada.
-If you had been working the minimum 20 hours allowed per week while you were still a full-time student, then at the end of your final semester, you can start to work full time, provided your study permit is still in force.
+If you are an international student, and you have completed your studies at a recognized, designated learning institution, you must apply for, and be granted, a post-graduation work permit (PGWP) to work full-time in Canada.
+If you had been working the minimum 20 hours allowed per week while you were still a full-time student, then at the end of your final semester, you can start to work full time, providing your study permit is still in force.
 If you apply for your PGWP while your study permit is still valid, then you can continue to work seamlessly, beyond the limit of your study permit.
 Your PGWP will provide you with a start and an expiration date.

 - Full-time is regarded as 30 hours and more per week;

 - From the time school ends for you, you can start looking for a PSW or caregiver job which is classified under the National Occupation Classification 2021(NOC) matrix as a TEER level ‘4’ NOC code 44101;

 - The earlier you find such a job, the better for you if your objective is to eventually apply for permanent residence and make Canada your home;